Patient Advocacy Group

 3. Advocate Input to the SPORE

-The advocates are invited to attend SPORE meetings.
+The advocates are invited to attend all SPORE investigator meetings.
 The SPORE leadership recognizes the importance of the patient perspective in the conduct of the SPORE, particularly as it relates to clinical trials.
 Likewise, the advocates feel strongly that the patient perspective is heard.

 Get to know our patient advocates.